lriuui0x0/md-search/README.md

 # md-search

-md-search lets you keep a folder of markdown files and search them by the keywords defined in their front matters.
+Search a folder of markdown files.

 ## Usage